3noix/UJPS/README.md

-# UJPS: Universal Joystick Programming Software (C++) V3.2.0
+# UJPS: Universal Joystick Programming Software (C++) V3.2.1
 ## Overview

-This project allows the user to "program a set of real joysticks" events from the real joysticks are transformed into virtual joysticks and keyboard events.
+This project allows the user to "program a set of real joysticks": events from the real joysticks are transformed into virtual joysticks events and/or keyboard events.
 This transformation is defined in the "profile" defined by the user using C++ programming language.
-It is comparable to the proprietary "Thrustmaster TARGET scripts".
+It is comparable to the proprietary "Thrustmaster TARGET C scripts".
 But Thrustmaster TARGET scripts explicitly blocks non-Thrustmaster hardware.
 This tool works for any game controller recognized by Windows.

 ![ScreenShot](https://i.imgur.com/qCnL9to.png)